Swift Current, Newfoundland and Labrador

-Swift Current is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
-Swift Current is located approximately 20 km south of Goobies.
+Swift Current is a community and designated place in the Canadian province of Newfoundland and Labrador.
+Swift Current is located approximately 20 km southwest of Goobies.
+It is a part of the local service district of Swift Current-Black River.

+Swift Current is a community represented within the Qalipu First Nation.

 Geography

 Swift Current is in Newfoundland within Subdivision K of Division No. 2.
 It is on Mouse Islet to the northeast of the Burin Peninsula between Grand Le Pierre and Goobies, 5 kilometres west of the Black River.
 The Burin Peninsula Highway (Route 210) passes through Swift Current.